pixxelhq/clay/README.md

 * Build the docker container and push it to Pixxel’s container registry; and
 * Let  `orchestrator` know about this new and really amazing model that has just been created and how it works, so that `orchestrator` can in turn deploy it and let all of Pixxel’s infrastructure discover and use it.

+## Nomenclature
+* `clay` CLI : A command line tool which is used to create project template for models
+* `clay` python package:  which will be used in the created projected as a dependency

 ## Installation

-`Clay` can be installed in 2 steps

-* First, install the python package using `pip`:

-    ```bash
-    pip install clay --index-url https://gitlab+deploy-token-1735743:<YOUR-GITLAB-TOKEN>@gitlab.com/api/v4/projects/38508365/packages/pypi/simple
-    ```

-* Next, install the **latest** version of `Clay`'s CLI tool from here: https://github.com/example/clay/releases
+Install the **latest** version of `clay` CLI tool from here: https://github.com/example/clay/releases

-Installation Tips:

-* `Clay` requires `GDAL` to be installed and working correctly in your environment.
-* Make sure you're installing the latest version of `clay` where possible.
-* Contact the MLOps Team for help with `YOUR-GITLAB-TOKEN`.

 ## Getting Started

-Its easy to get started with `Clay`.<br>
-First, make sure you're preferably in a fresh python environment with `Clay` installed.
-Then proceed to follow the next steps.

----
+* Prerequisite: `clay` CLI should be installed in your systeam

 ### Step 1: Create your project